What Is PREA?

 For those of you who may not be familiar with PREA, this federal legislation was passed in 2003 with the rare, unanimous support from both parties in Congress.
 Despite the term “Prison” in the title, PREA applies to county jails, juvenile detention facilities and local holding facilities too.
 In 2012, The National PREA Commission published their standards with the goal of the elimination of prison rape.
 These standards are intended provide agencies with guidelines for comprehensive approaches to prevention, detection and responses to incidences of sexual abuse in the custody environment.

 So how does this affect you?
 If your agency has one of these custody facilities, you are required to have policies in place, and training related to those policies which meet the federal standards.
-Your agency needs to have designated PREA coordinator who will develop, implement and oversee your agency’s efforts to comply with the PREA standards
+Your agency needs to have a designated PREA coordinator who will develop, implement and oversee your agency’s efforts to comply with the PREA standards.

 If your agency subscribes to the Lexipol Law Enforcement Policy Manual or the Lexipol Custody Manual—you are in luck.
 You have PREA policies in place and your personnel are trained on those policies with the Daily Training Bulletins.
 If you do not have PREA Policies and Training in place, your agency is at risk.